A moving 'reunion' for descendants of Holocaust survivors

 As Eisen began her research, she relied on names written in pencil on the picture backs or mentioned repeatedly in Salton's 2002 book, 'The 23rd Psalm: A Holocaust Memorial.'

-As she combed through Nazi-era data, official documents, concentration camp lists and post-war records stored online through the Arolsen Archives at the International Center on Nazi Persecution in Germany, the Holocaust survivor's daughter verified survivors' names and dates of birth.
+As she combed through Nazi-era data, official documents, concentration camp lists and postwar records stored online through the Arolsen Archives at the International Center on Nazi Persecution in Germany, Eisen verified survivors' names and dates of birth.

-Through Ancestry.com, Eisen explored passenger lists of ships that took Holocaust survivors to other countries, Social Security cards documenting name changes, and obituaries and family trees.
+Through Ancestry.com, she explored passenger lists of ships that took Holocaust survivors to other countries, Social Security cards documenting name changes, and obituaries and family trees.

+Some assumed new identities as they made fresh starts after the war.
+Eisen's father was born as Lucek Salzman in the town of Tyczyn, Poland.
+But after the dangers he had faced, he chose a less Jewish-sounding name upon arrival in New York in 1947.

 Google and Facebook searches led Eisen to the children and grandchildren of her father's friends, most of whom never knew - until now - the full story of what their loved ones experienced.